 People want transparency and smart contracts can help the voting systems to provide that.
 This way, there will be no politics and conspiracy around voting.
 The ledger-based solution can easily trace votes and ensure that the results are as accurate as possible.

-It can also automate their work processes using smart contracts.
+Enterprises can also automate their work processes using smart contracts.

 Also, using smart contracts means that there is better trust among the management as the source of information is a single ledger that is constantly updated with new verifiable information.
+Here, the implementation of distributed ledger technology and smart contracts and go hand-in-hand.

 Other benefits include transparency, accuracy, and automated systems.
 Clearly, there is no point in moving back and forth for approvals and discussions when you have a single source of information distribution that does not rely on a centralized approach.